One of Australia's top educators Robyn Ewing joins literacy expert Sharon Callen to talk about how the arts can boost reading and writing.

 The Teacher’s Tool Kit For Literacy is the free podcast for motivated teachers and school leaders who want the latest tips, tricks and tools to inspire their students and school community in literacy learning.

-Hear from literacy experts and founders of Cue Learning, Sharon and Phil Callen, and special guests.
+Hear from literacy expert and founder of Cue Learning, Sharon Callen, and special guests.

 At Cue Learning, our literacy specialists draw on over 30 years of teaching and international consulting experience to deliver world-class learning solutions.
 We equip, empower and support teachers to become their authentic selves.